-If you’re looking for a delicious side but also want it to be easy, this Seasoned Peas and Onions recipe is perfect!
-It only takes 4 ingredients and 15 minutes to make this dish!
+If you’re looking for a delicious side but also want it to be easy, this Peas and Pearl Onions recipe is perfect.
+It only takes 4 ingredients and 15 minutes and has been vetted by over 100 of our readers as their new favorite easy side recipe.

 I am constantly on the hunt for easy side dish recipes.
 I generally spend the majority of my time on the entree, but need items that won’t overwhelm those flavors and come together fast.